fluxcd/source-controller/docs/spec/v1alpha1/gitrepositories.md

 	// +optional
 	Verification *GitRepositoryVerification `json:"verify,omitempty"`

-	// Ignore overrides the set of excluded patterns in the .sourceignore
+	// Ignore overrides the set of excluded patterns in the .sourceignore format
-	// format (which is the same as .gitignore).
-If not provided, a default will
+	// (which is the same as .gitignore).
+If not provided, a default will be used,
-	// be used, consult the documentation for your version to find out what those
+	// consult the documentation for your version to find out what those are.
-	// are.
 	// +optional
 	Ignore *string `json:"ignore,omitempty"`
 }
 ```